Mapping dynamical systems with distributed time delays to sets of ordinary differential equations: Kernel series framework

 \subsection{Equivalence to sets of ordinary differential equations}

 There are many representations of the Dirac $\delta$-functions commonly used.
-What makes (\ref{eq:kernel_def}) especially interesting is that the individual kernels can be evaluated by a simple additional ordinary differential equation.
+What makes (\ref{eq:kernel_def}) especially interesting is that the individual kernels can be evaluated by a simple additional ordinary differential equation, which is the essence of the linear chain trick \cite{hurtado2020procedure, mocek2005approximation, hurtado2019generalizations, cassidy2021distributed}.
 For this purpose auxiliary variables $x_m$ are introduced via

 At face value, it may seem that one needs to store the full history of $x(t)$ for the evaluation of the convolutions defining the $x_m$.
 This is however not the case.
-The reason is that the $x_m(t)$ form a closed set of recursive differential equations \cite{gedeon1999upper},
+The reason is that the $x_m(t)$ form a closed set of recursive differential equations \cite{gedeon1999upper, hurtado2019generalizations, cassidy2021distributed},

 which holds for $m=1,\,\dots,\,N$.
 For a derivation one uses